AC-BO-Hackathon/BOPE-GPT/README.md

 *Decision by an LLM & Comparison of different objective functions*

 Finally we turned to the pairwise comparison by LLM.
-Basically, we modify the pairwise comparison generation function in the Botorch tutorial section [here](https://botorch.org/tutorials/preference_bo)
+Basically, we modify the pairwise comparison generation function in the Botorch tutorial section [here](https://botorch.org/tutorials/preference_bo), so that the Pair

 We explored different cases below:
 1. The four outputs are equally important, and we want to maximize all of them.